Mike20403/MovieAgent/README.md

 - The database SQL file is located in `scripts/chatapp_database.sql`.
 - Use the `import_db.sh` script for Linux/Mac or `import_db.bat` for Windows to import the database easily.

-If you encounter any issues, feel free to reach out for assistance! 🎉